jcmaurer/test4/junk.md

 # Queries1
 ## Queries2
 ### Query Parameters
-All collections should support the following query parameters (if applicable):
+the following query parameters (if applicable):
 _abc
 more text_
 ~~abc